Search for Resources

 • This chapter provides a good quality of background information describing the rock cycle and the different types of rocks.
 It is especially suited as an introductory lesson on rocks.

-• Introduces Aboriginal legend to initiate the idea of rocks and the Earth.
+• Introduces Indigenous legend to initiate the idea of rocks and the Earth.

 • Activities are well organized with clear outcomes and goals.